JosephPecoraro/argfy/README.markdown

 This is a simple program that prints out each file with a simple header when the input files change.
 It shows the main advantage of this class over ARGF.
+Here is the included `sample.rb` script:

     require 'ARGFy'